A Short Film (~15 Minutes)

-If there is a single short film that has inspired me, it is The Stutterer which won the Academy Award for best short film in 2016.
+If there is a single short film that has inspired me, it was The Stutterer which won the Academy Award for best short film in 2016.
 It reveals the inner struggles of its main character in a very charming and sympathetic way.
 The audience pulls for Greenwood (Matthew Needham) from almost the first frame and shares his emotional journey.
 I wish for them to relate to Marsh in a similar, loving way.

 Another major influence, is the 1971 Italian film Death in Venice which lushly captures one man's obsession using virtually no dialogue.
 There is an element of obsession in Bodies of Water -- therefore, I have asked Ellar to study Dirk Bogarte's performance and asked Amy Bench, our director of photography, to study the cinematography of Pasqualino De Santis.

 The story of Bodies of Water began as concept for a feature length film over two years ago.
 Ellar has been in the loop of story development from the very beginning.
 As time went on, it became evident that a short film pulled from the beginning of the longer story was a more appropriate starting point.

-My relationship with Louis Black Productions (formally ProductionForUse) began with one of the early drafts of the script when it was read by Suzanne Weinert, a consultant to ProductionForUse and the President of the Austin Film Society.
+My relationship with Louis Black Productions (formally ProductionForUse) began when one of the early drafts of the script was read by Suzanne Weinert, a consultant to Louis Black Productions and the President of the Austin Film Society.
 Suzanne shepherded me through several revisions.